dfvneto/docker_ros/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-After step 2, your docker image should have been built correctly.
+After installation, your docker image should have been built correctly.
 Now we have to access it:

 1. Accessing Docker Container
 ```sh